M-Bisht/MovieFlix_Website/README.md

 # MovieFlix_Website
-There is a limit in API, so if it is out of limit, then the website did not generate new images.
+There is a limit in API, so if it is out of limit, then the website did not get any api response.